bitcoinerlab/web/src/guides/miniscriptVault.md

 In this section, we'll compile the policy to [Miniscript](https://bitcoin.sipa.be/miniscript/).
 Miniscript is a language for expressing Bitcoin Scripts in a structured way, enabling analysis, composition, generic signing, and more.
 The relationship between policies and Miniscript is that policies provide a human-readable way of expressing conditions, while Miniscript offers a machine-readable representation (though very similar to the Policy language) that can be directly translated into Bitcoin Script.

-To compile the policy, we need to fetch the current block height from the Blockstream Explorer.
+To compile the policy, we will fetch the current block height from the Blockstream Bitcoin Explorer.
 This information will be used to set the `after` parameter in the policy.

 ```typescript
 const EXPLORER = 'https://blockstream.info/testnet';